TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/README.md

 ### How to create a Neural Network?

-- Import the Activation Function and Neural Networks along with Numpy(optional)
+- Import the Activation Function and Neural Networks along with Numpy(optional).
+The `neural_networks.activation_functions` consist of a library of activation functions.
+The `neural_networks.static_nn` contatins the StaticNeuralNetwork class.

 ```python
 from neural_networks.static_nn import StaticNeuralNetwork